 Vision problems being treated with vision therapy include:

-- Other binocular vision problems.
+- Binocular vision problems.

 Subtle eye alignment problems called phorias that may not produce a visible eye turn but still can cause eye strain and eye fatigue when reading also can be minimized or corrected with vision therapy.

 Studies have shown vision therapy can improve the accuracy of eye movements used during reading and other close-up work.

 Other research shows near-far focusing skills can be improved with vision training.